2010 British Athletics Championships

 The 2010 British Athletics Championships was the national championship in outdoor track and field for athletes in the United Kingdom, held from 25–27 June at Alexander Stadium in Birmingham.
 It was organised by UK Athletics.
 It served as a selection meeting for Great Britain at the 2010 European Athletics Championships.

+The best British performer in the men's 10,000 m race was James Walsh, who was sixth in 29:04.62 minutes.
+Men's long jump winner Chris Tomlinson also had a wind-legal jump of 8.04 m.